Most bacteria are quite colourless

 2. Place the slide on staining rack above boiling water.

-3. Cover the smear with small pieces of paper towel, keep saturated with malachite green (5% aqueous solution) and continue heating for 5 min.
+3. Cover the smear with small pieces of paper towel, keep saturated with malachite green

 4. Wash gently with water.